Book Themed Wedding Details for a Winter Wedding

 Again, we didn’t do anything over the top here.
 The mercury glass really did the trick of providing mood lighting and a nice centerpiece.
 On the head table, we used our bouquets…

 …and the rest of the tables had a bunch of mercury glass, a book or two, and a table number.
+We carried both the book themed wedding details and the travel themed wedding details into the reception.

 At sort of the last minute, we decided to get some uplighting for the walls.
 It did make a big difference.